Stockpile volume calculation with photogrammetry

 Typically, there are several types of stockpiles

-In addition to generating precise 3D models for the purpose of measurements, Pix4Dmapper performs accurate stockpile volume measurements because of its ability to customize base surfaces.
+In addition to generating precise 3D models for the purpose of measurements, Pix4Dmapper photogrammetry software and Pix4Dcloud Advanced are used for stockpile measurement because of their ability to customize base surfaces.

 The software provides 6 different base surface-defining options in its volume management module; for more complicated conditions, users can import their own base surface (or ground-surveyed points which form the base surface) and use them as a base to calculate stockpile volumes.